ndwarshuis/org-ml/README.md

 `pattern` follows the same rules as [`om-elem-match`](#om-elem-match-pattern-node) with the exception that `pattern` may be nil.
-In this case `node`* will be inserted at `index` in the immediate, top level contents of `node`.
+In this case `node`* will be inserted at `index` in the immediate, top level children of `node`.

 ```el
 ;; Given the following contents: